 I knew then that my love was with novels.
 I spent my teen years volunteering as a beta reader and mentor at NaNo, participating every year, and sometimes even in the off-season.
 I loved helping people with their stories, solving their plot problems, encouraging them through the slumps.
 I knew this was what I wanted to do.

 Through all of that, my heart burned with a desire to not only write my own novels, but help others make theirs shine.
-In March 2015 I started freelancing with a focus on indie fiction, and since then I’ve edited books for Grant Pies, Clint Thurmon & Christina R. Williams, AJ Tipton, and Aya Knight.
+In March 2015 I started freelancing with a focus on indie fiction, and since then I’ve edited books for Clint Thurmon & Christina R. Williams, Michael G. Manning, and J.L.
+Stowers.
 I helped them, among many others, make their books beautiful, and now that’s what I want to do for you.